Why mindful parents say no to Time Out

-It’s a widely used technique for dealing with ‘bad behaviour’ and, on the face of it, can seem logical.
+It’s a widely used, often advocated technique for dealing with ‘bad behaviour’ and, on the face of it, can seem logical.

-Child misbehaves, gets sent away to sit on their own to “think about what they’ve done”, during which they’ll have reflected on their behaviour (or just hated being in time out so much) that they’ll never display that behaviour again…
+Child misbehaves, gets sent away to sit on their own to 'think about what they’ve done', during which time they’ll have reflected on their behaviour (or just hated being in time out so much) that they’ll never display that behaviour again…

 …until the next time they do the exact same thing they got sent to time out for!